 Chlamydia and gonorrhea

-- You're a woman older than 25 and at risk of STIs — for example, if you're having sex with a new partner or multiple partners
+- Women older than 25 and at increased risk of STIs — such as having sex with a new partner or multiple partners

-- You've been forced to have intercourse or engage in sexual activity against your will
+- People who have been forced to have intercourse or engage in sexual activity against their will

-Chlamydia and gonorrhea screening is done either through a urine test or through a swab inside the penis in men or from the cervix in women.
-The sample is then analyzed in a laboratory.
-Screening is important, because if you don't have signs or symptoms, you can be unaware that you have either infection.
+Health care providers screen people for chlamydia and gonorrhea using a urine test or swab.
+Swabs are taken inside the penis in men or from the cervix in women.
+The sample is then studied in a lab.
+Screening is important, because if you don't have symptoms, you may not know that you're infected.